IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ```
    ibmcloud cr api
 ```
-To get namespace use the following command:
+To get namespace use the following command.
 ```
    ibmcloud cr namespaces
 ```
 For example, deploy target for US-South region will be:
 ```
-   us.icr.io/namespace-name/image-name:image-tag
+   us.icr.io/test_namespace/builtApp:1.0
 ```

 **Deploy the application**